zacaryn/3dsnakegame/README.md

-o celebrate the Year of the Snake, I built a 3D Snake Game where two AI-controlled snakes battle it out, in an OpenGL-rendered arena!
+To celebrate the Year of the Snake, I built a 3D Snake Game where two AI-controlled snakes battle it out, in an OpenGL-rendered arena!
 No human players—just the two competing AIs making strategic moves to outmaneuver each other.
 (What language better to make this in but Python)

 🚀 Key Features:
 🔹 AI-driven movement with adaptive pathfinding